lucascarsonbrown/Inword/README.md

 - Press `i` for iOS simulator
 - Press `a` for Android emulator
 - Scan QR code with Expo Go app on your phone

+## How It Works

+The app uses a shared backend (Supabase) but your data is completely isolated:

+1. **Sign in with Google** - Create your own account
+2. **All your data is encrypted** - Before it leaves your device
+3. **Row Level Security** - The database ensures you can only access your own data
+4. **Privacy First** - Even if someone else uses the same backend, they can't see your journal entries

 ## Development